 They were actually in a unique position to understand one another.
 At the time of that first letter, Stowe was fifty-seven years old, the well-known author of the bestselling and massively influential Uncle Tom’s Cabin.
 Eliot, fifty, was a well-established author herself; Springer notes that her novel Adam Bede had been “a sensational success” that was topped only by, well, Uncle Tom’s Cabin.

-Stowe opened their correspondence by heaping praises upon Adam Bede, especially the bravery it took to make the hero Jewish, attempting to “treat Jews sympathetically in hope of countering some of the English stupidity concerning them.”
+Stowe opened their correspondence by heaping praises upon Daniel Deronda, especially the bravery it took to make the hero Jewish, attempting to “treat Jews sympathetically in hope of countering some of the English stupidity concerning them.”
 Stowe of course had written Uncle Tom’s Cabin with a similar idea in mind, hoping to humanize African Americans in the wake of the Fugitive Slave Act.
 (The unfortunate stereotype of an “Uncle Tom” as a subservient traitor comes not from her novel but from unauthorized, racist minstrel shows created later, undoing what her book meant to do.)

 They also wrote to each other about women’s suffrage, which they were both ambivalent about.
 This sounds surprising to modern ears, but according to Springer it came from a feeling that “women are more spiritual than men and that they risk losing some of this spirituality if they subject themselves to the rigors of the real world.”
 As they explored further the topics of spirituality and religion however, things got a little…weird.